Black Album (Kino album)

 The album's producer Yuri Aizenshpis said that the demo tape survived inside Tsoi's car when he crashed fatally, however the band's guitarist, Yuri Kasparyan, has disputed this and stated that it was in his own car and not Tsoi's.
+It was later revealed in a Russian forum that there were 2 copies of the demo, and the surviving tape from Tsoi's car were later used for release by Maschina Records in 2021, a Estonian-based label.

 The song "Cuckoo" ("Кукушка") is considered by many fans to be an unwitting swan song for the band.
 The song's themes range from mortality to existential guilt.
 It became one of the band's most well-known songs.